Bud Grant: NFL

+CFL

 Post-coaching career

 After retiring, Grant became a less prominent public figure and focused on hunting and fishing as well as supporting environmental reforms.
 He was a spokesperson against Native American hunting and fishing treaty rights in Minnesota.
 In 1993, Grant's efforts resulted in a death threat.
 In 2005, he spoke at a Capitol rally in Minnesota for the conservation of wetlands, wetland wildlife, and water.
 Grant addressed 5,000 supporters, saying, "In this legislative session, we want to see some action.
 It's more important than any stadium they could ever build in this state."
 In 1983, Grant was inducted into the Canadian Football Hall of Fame and in 1994, he would be inducted into the Pro Football Hall of Fame by Sid Hartman, who was by then a senior Minnesota sports columnist.

 Until his death, Grant was still listed as a consultant for the Vikings and maintained an office at the team's headquarters at TCO Performance Center in Eagan, Minnesota.

+In 2004, Bud Grant would be asked to return to the position of Vikings head football coach by Red McCombs, hypothetically replacing Mike Tice.
+However, the deal would break down over the salary Grant would receive.
+As Grant would state afterwards, "I would have come back...for a short time, anyway.
+It certainly would have been exciting to do at 78 years old."

 In 2014, the Winnipeg Blue Bombers unveiled a statue of Coach Grant outside IG Field.
 In 2016, Grant was inducted into the Blue Bomber ring of honour.

 Personal life and death

-Bud married Pat (née Patricia Nelson; born March 28, 1927) in 1950, and they had six children (Kathy, Laurie, Peter, Mike, Bruce, and Danny).
+Bud married Pat (née Patricia Nelson; born March 28, 1927) in 1950, and they had six children (Kathy, Laurie, Harry III "Peter", Mike, Bruce, and Danny).
 Bruce died July 25, 2018, from brain cancer.
 Mike started coaching in 1979 at Minnetonka High School, then became the Forest Lake head coach from 1981 to 1986 and 1989 to 1991.
 In between those stints, Mike served as the Saint John's (Minnesota) offensive coach in 1987 and 1988.
 Mike has been the football head coach for Eden Prairie High School in Eden Prairie, Minnesota since 1992.
 Mike Grant has coached Eden Prairie to 11 state championships since he began his tenure at the school.
 Bud Grant's grandson Ryan Grant was a quarterback and linebacker at Eden Prairie and played at the University of Minnesota (2008–2012) as a linebacker.
 Bud's granddaughter Jenny is married to former NFL quarterback Gibran Hamdan.

 Pat Grant died of Parkinson's disease on March 4, 2009, at age 81.

 Bud Grant died at home in Bloomington, Minnesota, on March 11, 2023, at age 95.

 Coaching tree

-As of 2020, seven of Grant's assistants have become head coaches, and one has won the Super Bowl.
+As of 2020, seven of Grant's assistants have become head coaches.
+One of these (Pete Carroll) has won the Super Bowl.
+Another (Marc Trestman) has won two CFL Grey Cup Championships.